HamidrezaKmK/flipd/README.md

-# FLIPD: Fokker-Planck-based Local Intrinsic Dimension Estimation with Diffusion Models
+# FLIPD: Local Intrinsic Dimension Estimation with Diffusion Models

 This is the code for the paper: "A Geometric View of Data Complexity: Efficient Local Intrinsic Dimension Estimation with Diffusion Models".